jwestfall69/eotl_reserved_slots/README.md

 ### ConVars
 <hr>

+**eotl_reserved_slots_preauth_time [seconds]**

+When I client is connected there is a period of time before the client's steamID is authorized by the game/steam.
+Before this happens we won't know the steamID of the client and thus can't verify they are a VIP.
+This setting the maximum amount of time we will wait for the client's steamID to authorize.
+During this preauth time the client is immune from being kicked.

+Default: 20

 **eotl_reserved_slots_seed_immunity_threshold [num]**

 If a non-vip joins when less then equal to this many players on the server, they will be immune from being kicked for reserved slots.
 The default value is geared towards a 32 player server.